 Negotiate the Price

-Some property owners will negotiate rates, and some will not.
-If they are unwilling to budge on a highly-desirable trip, try asking for an extra night.
-Off-peak weeks will be negotiable more frequently than peak-season..
+Some rental home owners will negotiate rates, and some will not.
+If they are hesitant to budge on a highly-desirable week, try asking for an extra night.
+Negotiating rates is most effective during the off-peak season when many rentals sit empty.

 - Power bills